tyrasd/osmtogeojson/README.md

   * `uninterestingTags`: Either a [blacklist](https://github.com/tyrasd/osmtogeojson/blob/5d8684dc80712c3dc44d7a72692a2df3c7253cb1/osmtogeojson.js#L12-L22) of tag keys or a callback function.
 Will be used to decide if a feature is *interesting* enough for its own GeoJSON feature.
   * `polygonFeatures`: Either a [json object](https://github.com/tyrasd/osmtogeojson/blob/5d8684dc80712c3dc44d7a72692a2df3c7253cb1/osmtogeojson.js#L23-L103) or callback function that is used to determine if a closed way should be treated as a Polygon or LineString. [read more](https://wiki.openstreetmap.org/wiki/Overpass_turbo/Polygon_Features)

-The result is a javascript object of GeoJSON data.
+The result is a javascript object of GeoJSON data:

 GeoJSON
 -------